VictorTrustyDev/EVMOS-sample-scripts/evmos/network1.md

 | 26658 | Proxy App | Close | localhost | - |
 | 6060 | pprof_laddr | Open | localhost | - |

+    + Service file `/etc/systemd/system/evmosd-c1-n0.service`

-- Node 1 (2nd validator) will NOT public any port, all endpoint will be adjusted to opens on localhost and almost port will be closed by default
+- Node 1 (2nd validator)

+    + Will NOT public any port, all endpoint will be adjusted to opens on localhost and almost port will be closed by default

 | Port | Name | State (default) | Interface | Original Port Number |
 | --- | --- | --- | --- | --- |